Full Grown Ruby Cavalier King Charles Spaniel Personality Traits and History

 Their luxurious coat requires regular grooming to keep it looking its best, but it's well worth the effort.
 With a little bit of maintenance, your Cavalier King Charles Spaniel will be looking and feeling their best in no time.

-A fresh viewpoint: When Is Best Time to Breed Dog
+If this caught your attention, see: When Is Best to Breed a Dog

 Health and Wellness